 - 2. The school is open from 9:30 AM to 5:00 PM for day students and 5:00 PM to 10:00 PM for night students. - 3.
 The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
 All programs require continuous attendance. - 4.
 The following are mandatory attendance days: Full Time Day may not miss Saturdays and Part Time Night may not miss Mondays.
 Failure to attend mandatory days may result in an advisory. - 5.
 Future Professionals must be on time, as tardiness inhibits the learning process.
 Future Professionals who are late for any class must be accompanied into the classroom by a Learning Leader.
 Future Professionals are never excused from mandatory theory classes to work in the clinic classroom.
 Future Professionals that arrive later than 9:30 AM for day school will not be allowed to attend school.
 The only exception that would allow school attendance for a tardy arrival is a Doctors note. - 6.
 Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
 The school attendance policy requires 80% to maintain satisfactory progress.
 Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance. - 7.
 CORE/Protege Attendance Expectation: Future Professionals attend Core/Protege for the first weeks of enrollment.
 During this time the Future Professional must maintain a monthly attendance of 80%.
 If at the conclusion of the month, the Future Professional's progress report does not meet 80% attendance, the Future Professional may be dropped from the program and may be asked to re-enroll in the next Core class start date. - 8.
-During the contracted enrollment period, the Future Professional must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
-The Future Professional allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
-The

-Future Professional may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Future Professional must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Future Professional will be charged at the following rate, for each hour schedule to complete after the expected/calculated completion date is reached.
+Extra Instructional Charges: During the contracted enrollment period, the Future Professional must maintain a 80% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Future Professional is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Future Professional may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Future Professional may not be out of school for 14 consecutive calendar days or they will be terminated.
+If the Future Professional must attend additional program hours beyond their expected/calculated completion date due to not meeting a 80% attendance average or failure to complete academic graduation requirements, Future Professional will be charged an additional \$10.10 per hours for the cosmetology (1500/1600), nail tech (600), \$10.62 for esthetics (750) or \$9.16 for the instructor (600) program for each hour scheduled to complete after the expected/calculated completion date is reached.